Weinstein hit with new sex crimes charges in LA

 The first day in court was largely technical and lasted just over an hour, with the judge rejecting a defence request that the jury be sequestered.

-Weinstein did not speak during the hearing or to reporters outside.
-He is unlikely to testify during the trial.

-The judge inflicted a small defeat on the defense by ruling out testimony by a police detective whose mishandling of evidence led to a key accuser being dropped from the indictment.

-Burke said pre-screening would begin on Tuesday and proper jury selection could be delayed until Jan 14 with the proceedings expected to last six to eight weeks.
+Burke said pre-screening would begin Tuesday and proper jury selection could be delayed until January 14 with proceedings expected to last six to eight weeks.

+Weinstein did not speak during the hearing or to reporters outside and is unlikely to testify.

 WATERSHED MOMENT?